 Nowadays, you can find rice cakes in a wide variety of flavors.
 Our kids love cheese, caramel and the plain varieties.
-If you are feeling brave, pack a small container of almond butter to add a bit of protein for a great snack!
+If you are feeling brave, pack a small container of almond butter or seed butter to add a bit of protein for a great snack!

 Fruit pouches make the best option for great toddler snacks.
 If your little one is new to solid food items, the food pouches make a great way to get some fruits and veggies while on the airplane.
 Also, the screw off lids make great stackers while traveling..so much fun!

 String cheese is an easy way to get some dairy into younger children during your travel day.
 The best part is there is very little clean up involved!
 Kids of all ages love to pull them apart.
 My own children like to pull one side apart while leaving the other side intact to make little brooms.
 Add a pretzel stick to the top and voila!

 You can also try Babybel cheese which is a great option for great travel snacks.
 I love that they come with their own individual wrapper and you can easily spread them on top of crackers with a plastic knife.

 What individual fun snacks should I pack for my toddler or older kids?

 There is no doubt that packing some fun good snacks that your kids may not have on a daily basis can be fun too.
 It is a great idea to consider these fun snacks as a reward for good behavior on your way to your favorite place!
 Consider some individually portioned snacks for each transport.
 We find that bags of Goldfish or small Pringles containers make great options for the perfect toddler snack containers.